AshwikaGhumate/Passport_Data_Extraction/README.md

         venv\Scripts\activate

    c.
 Install the required Python packages

         pip install -r requirements.txt

 3. Frontend Setup

    a.
 Navigate to the frontend directory

         cd frontend

 4. Run the Application

    a.
 Start Backend: In the backend folder:

        python app.py

    b.
 Start Frontend: In the frontend folder:

        npm start

    c.
 The application should now be accessible at http://localhost:3000

 ## API Endpoints

-1. POST /extract-data
+**POST /extract-data**:

-  a.
-Description: Uploads a passport image for data extraction.
+  1. Description: Uploads a passport image for data extraction.

-  b.
-Request: Expects an image file (multipart/form-data).
+  2. Request: Expects an image file (multipart/form-data).

-  c.
-Response: JSON object with extracted fields (name, passport_number, and expiration_date).
+  3. Response: JSON object with extracted fields (name, passport_number, and expiration_date).